 In the late 1930s, President Manuel Quezon implemented an “open door” policy which transformed Manila into a safe haven for over a thousand Jewish refugees persecuted by the Nazis.

-At that time, almost no country in the world was willing to keep refugees from the Nazi Germany.
-But thanks to President Quezon’s altruism, 1, 200 Jews narrowly escaped the Holocaust–exactly the same number of people saved by Oskar Schindler from the brink of death, and later inspired the 1993 Oscar-winning film, Schindler’s List.
+At that time, almost no country in the world was willing to keep refugees from Nazi Germany.
+But thanks to President Quezon’s altruism, 1,200 Jews narrowly escaped the Holocaust–exactly the same number of people saved by Oskar Schindler from the brink of death, and would later inspire the 1993 Oscar-winning film, Schindler’s List.

 It was an inspiring story of courage only being retold lately.
 But how did President Quezon become a key part of this historic moment?

 This fascinating story is featured in Frank Ephraim’s 2003 book, Escape to Manila: From Nazi Tyranny to Japanese Terror.
 The book contains real-life accounts of those who survived the Holocaust with the help of Herbert Frieder and his three sons (namely Alex, Philip, and Morris), owners of the then Manila-based Helena Cigar Factory.

 The Frieder brothers were American Jewish businessmen originally from Cincinnati.
 When the news about the Holocaust first broke out in 1938, they started to plan a rescue mission right away.

 To ensure that their plans would materialize, they asked help from their poker buddies at that time: President Manuel Quezon, US Colonel Dwight Eisenhower, and US High Commissioner Paul McNutt.

 Soon, President Quezon officially launched the ‘open door’ policy which opened the Philippines’ doors to up to 10,000 Jewish refugees.
 Although historic, this decision was also opposed by various US and Philippine government officials.
 They claimed that Jews were “communists” who intended to control the world.